If you’re looking for car insurance, it’s important to know the details of each type of coverage.

 Minimum Coverage Vs Full Coverage Insurance

-To make things a bit simpler, auto insurance policies are often divided into two camps: full coverage and minimum coverage policies.
+To make things a bit simpler, car insurance policies are often divided into two camps: full coverage and minimum coverage policies.
 Each includes different types of car insurance.

 Minimum coverage insurance policies cover the bare minimum insurance requirements that drivers need to have in place before legally hitting the road in their state.
 In Arizona, for example, all motorists need to have at least: